New to poetry? No matter.

 First-time writers and veteran poets alike are welcome to enter the college’s Poetry Contest.

-Prizes will be awarded to ten poets; award amounts range from $125 (first prize) to $50 (seven finalists).
+Ten poems will earn cash prizes.
+Award amounts range from $200 (first prize) to $75 (seven finalists).

-The contest is a prelude to Highline College’s celebration of National Poetry Month that will take place throughout April 2017.
+The contest is a prelude to Highline College’s celebration of National Poetry Month, April 2018.
 Each poem will be displayed on a broadside in the Highline Library’s Exhibit and Art Gallery.
 Contest winners and finalists will have their broadsides hang alongside nationally recognized poets.

 What Is a Broadside?

-Loosely defined as single sheets of paper printed on one side, broadsides were the most diverse form of brief, single-occasion publishing before the Civil War.
+Broadsides are loosely defined as single sheets of paper printed on one side.
+They were the most diverse form of brief, single-occasion publishing before the Civil War.

 Although broadsides were first introduced in England, they became a prime means of communication in the United States, often posted in the town square.

-Follow these guidelines to have your poem(s) judged in the 2017 Poetry Contest:
+Follow these guidelines to have your poem(s) judged in Highline’s 2018 Poetry Contest: